omni-us/jsonargparse/README.rst

   config files and environment variables, tuples and sets are represented as an array.

-- ``dataclasses`` are supported as a type but without any nesting and for pure data classes.
-By pure it is meant that it only inherits from data classes.
+- ``dataclasses`` are supported as a type but only for pure data classes and not nested in a type.
+By pure it is meant that the class only inherits from data classes.
 Not a mixture of normal classes and data classes.
 Data classes as fields of other data classes is supported.

 - To set a value to ``None`` it is required to use ``null`` since this is how json/yaml defines it.
 To avoid confusion in the help, ``NoneType`` is